OUR ADOPTION PROCESS

-The process begins by submitting an adoption application.
+The process is detailed above, but it begins by submitting an adoption application.
 We will review your application and contact your references.
 If everything is satisfactory, your application will be approved!
-We will email you to ask initial questions, including which cats you may be interested in (if not listed on the application).
+We will contact you to ask any additional questions.
 Depending on which cat you'd like to meet, we will set up an appointment at one of our locations.
 You will meet the pets you are interested in and find your purr-fect match!

 HOW LONG DOES THE APPLICATION PROCESS TAKE?